Acceptance and Commitment Therapy (COMMEND)

 What does taking part involve?

 You would meet with a researcher who would discuss the study with you and ask you some questions to find out whether you are suitable to take part in it.
 If you are, then you would be chosen at random to receive either Acceptance and Commitment Therapy plus usual care or usual care alone.
 This meeting can take place in person, by phone or by video conference.

 If you are chosen at random to receive Acceptance and Commitment Therapy plus usual care then you will be offered up to 8 one-to-one sessions of this with a trained therapist over 4 months.
-Each session would last up to 1 hour, would be face-to-face, and would either be in your own home, in the clinic, or via online video conferencing (such as Skype), depending on your preference and therapist availability.
+Each session would last up to 1 hour, would be face-to-face, and would either be in your own home, in the clinic, or via online video conferencing (such as Skype), or by telephone, depending on your preference and therapist availability.

 You would work with your therapist to develop an understanding of thoughts, feelings or sensations that might be getting in the way of you living your life as well as you can with MND now or that might get in the way of this in the future.
 You would learn new ways of living with these thoughts, feelings and sensations, so that you can keep on doing the things that are important and matter to you or being the type of person you want to be, alongside MND.
 You would be encouraged to try out these new strategies at home.